Skip to main content

 Employment Law

-Employment laws in Ireland cover a range of issues from young people at work, the terms and conditions of employment, working hours and leave as well as whistleblowing, business takeovers, redundancy and dismissals.
-Employees have a number of legal employment rights and protections, and in the event of any issue, are able to contact their local Citizens Information Centre.
+Employment laws in Ireland cover a range of issues including terms and conditions of employment, working hours, leave, whistleblowing, business transfers, redundancy and dismissals.
+Employees have a number of legal rights and protections, and employment disputes may be referred to the Workplace Relations Commission.

 Employment agreement